learn-co-curriculum/dsc-statistical-power-lab/README.md

 n_sim = None
 ```

-You can now start running our simulations to run an independance t-test with above data and store the calculated p_value in our `p` array.
+You can now start running our simulations to run an independent t-test with above data and store the calculated p_value in our `p` array.
 Perform following tasks.

-* Initialize a numpy array and fill it with Nan values for storing the results (p_value) of the independance T-test.
+* Initialize a numpy array and fill it with Nan values for storing the results (p_value) of the independent T-test.
-* For defined number of simulations (i.e. 1000), do the following:
+* For a defined number of simulations (i.e. 1000), do the following:

     * Generate a random normal variable with control mean and sd
     * Generate a random normal variable with experimental mean and sd
-    * Run and independant t-test using control and experimental data
+    * Run and independent t-test using control and experimental data
     * Store the p value for each test

 * Calculate the total number and overall proportion of simulations and where Null hypothesis is rejected